mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 <span class="admin-task__permissions">Permissions required: User must be marked as staff, ‘Edit users’ must be ticked.</span>

-You can add an abusive user's email to the abuse list, which automatically hides any reports they create, and means that their reports are not sent.
-Instead, the user sees a message that there was an error in confirming their report.
+You can add an abusive user's email to the abuse list, which automatically hides any reports they create, and means that their reports and updates are not sent.
+Instead, the user sees a message that there was an error in confirming their report or update.

 Staff with the required permissions can ban a user directly from their user admin page, using the ‘Ban user’ button.